StumblingPanda/Azeron-Overlay/README.md

 switching — no Azeron software needed at runtime.
 Perfect for streamers or as a quick visual reference for your binds.

+Currently only tested and confirmed that importing works from Azeron software 1.5.6 so be aware of Bugs if 2.0 dont work.
+Plans to fully implement 2.0 if its not working, and adding the other pieces of hardware (Cyborg II lefty, Cyro and the Keyzen).

 ## Features

 - Live key-press highlights